-000110110 (2) Loan Hopaymont Fonodo
+Section 3 (2) Loan Repayment Periods

 Section 3 (3) Moratoria

 Section 3 (4) Interest Rates

+Section 3 (7) Loan Restrictions

 Section 4 Evaluation and Approval Procedures The Investment Committee fulfills the role of the Portfolio Investment Committee as stipulated in Section 7.

 Section 5 Collateral and Security for Loans

-Section 6 Loan Write-Offs and Recovery Procedures No write-offs of loans were made during the year ended December 31, 2014.
+Section 6 Loan Write-Offs and Recovery Procedures No write-offs of loans were made during the period ended March 31, 2016.

 Section 7 Financial and Operational Policies

-Section 8 (i) Management and Reporting in that: The audited financial statements will be submitted within one hundred and twenty days following the year-end.

-Section 8 (ii) The Manager of the Tourism Loan Fund shall provide to the Trustees summary quarterly reports and semi-annual reviews of all loans in the Fund's portfolio.

-(B) has not complied with the following guidelines:

-Section 2 Eligibility and Nature of Projects

-A loan has been granted to repay the existing debt owing to

-third party creditors of the borrowers.

-Section 3 (5) Loan Repayments

-Some clients have not made the required repayments of

-principal and interest on a monthly basis.

-Section 3 (7) Loan Restrictions

-The amalgamation of two loans has resulted in a loan balance which in excess of the stipulated maximum loan size for any one loan of 15% of the total capitalization of the

-Fund.

-(2) During the course of our examination, the following guidelines were not applicable:

-Section 9 Relations with the Central Bank of Barbados

-A request was not made by the Central Bank of Barbados for relevant information, documentation, and accounting records pertaining to loans in the Tourism Loan Fund's portfolio.
+KPMG, a Barbados partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International") a Swiss entity

+- Section 8 (i)Management and Reporting in that: The audited financial statements will be submitted within one hundred and twenty days following the period-end.Section 8 (ii)The Manager of the Tourism Loan Fund shall provide to the Trustees summary quarterly reports and semi-annual reviews of all loans in the Fund's portfolio.has not complied with the following guidelines: - Section 2 Eligibility and Nature of Projects A loan has been granted to repay the existing debt owing to third party creditors of the borrowers. - Section 3 (5) Loan Repayments Some clients have not made the required repayments of principal and interest on a monthly basis. - (2) During the course of our examination, the following guidelines were not applicable: - Section 9 Relations with the Central Bank of Barbados A request was not made by the Central Bank of Barbados for relevant information, documentation, and accounting records pertaining to loans in the Tourism Loan Fund's portfolio.

+(B)

-Section 10 Conflicts of Interest
+Section 10

-There were no loans granted to enterprises in which the Enterprise Growth Fund Limited, as manager, or its directors or officers had an interest.
+Conflicts of Interest There were no loans granted to enterprises in which the Enterprise Growth Fund Limited, as manager, or its directors or officers had an interest.
 As such there was no need for disclosure in the presentation of a loan proposal.